 - Customer service is lackluster

 US Mobile's plans look a bit confusing with a lot of upgrades and options available for each, but it's really pretty simple.
 You can build your own custom plan, starting with just a few minutes and texts.
 If you only need a few minutes on a backup phone, you're not going to find a better deal.
 For most people, unlimited talk and text come in at $10 per month with anywhere from 50MB to 15GB of data.

 US Mobile uses both Verizon and T-Mobile for its network, so you can choose the option that has the best coverage for you.
 Both networks also support 5G on US Mobile.

 US Mobile's unlimited plan starts at $45 per month, with discounts given when you add more lines.
 Two lines are $30 per line, and three or more lines come in at just $25 per line.
 If you have at least three lines, you can choose from a free streaming service such as Netflix or even Playstation Plus.
 Adding the fourth line gets you another streaming service as well.

 Mint Mobile is an MVNO much like the others, with a special twist on how you buy service.

-$45 gets you a three-month plan with unlimited talk and text as well as 3GB of LTE data (which drops in speed once your limit is reached). $300 gets you a full year's worth of service, including 12GB of LTE data.
+$45 gets you a three-month plan with unlimited talk and text as well as 4GB of LTE data (which drops in speed once your limit is reached). $300 gets you a full year's worth of service, including 15GB of LTE data.
 Even if you don't want to pay for the full year upfront, you can still get some great rates on data plans.